 A final note –- never stop thinking critically about how your process could be improved.

 It’s 100% worth it to analyze why a prospect may not have shown up.
-For example, did they know the date and time, but not have an easy way to add the meeting invitation to their calendar?
+For example, did they know the date and time but not have an easy way to add the meeting invitation to their calendar?
 Were the prospects poor fits or too early in their buyer's journey to begin with, making a phone call at that stage unwarranted?
-These are things that will inform your approach the next time and the time after that.
+These are things that will inform your approach the next time and the time after that, and adding them to your playbook will make you a stronger sales rep.